Search...Search plugins and themes...

 • F<square>, adds a "forced move" icon to the specified square.
 E.g., Fe5.

-Not that the annotation syntax is is beta and may change in the future.
+Note that the annotation syntax is beta and may change in the future.
 If you have suggestions, don't hesitate to open an issue.

 Experimental: PGN